Dexalot/dexalot-docs/docs/apiv2/Websocket.md

 #### ExecutionEvent (Trader Event)

-This is the captured execution event based on the trader address provided in the signature.
+After subscribing to the traderEvents this is the captured execution event based on the trader address provided in the signature.

 ```ts
 export interface ExecutionEvent {